 A snapshot of some things I've done and some things I like.

 Thus far, I've had the opportunity to represent Canada at the 2024 European Physics Olympiad, winning a bronze medal, and the European Space Agency's 2024 CanSat event.
-This year, I will be representing the University of Waterloo at the Ontario Engineering Competition in the Senior Design category.

 My resume and engineering portfolio can be found on the next tab.